Aesthetics

 Art Unit

-Whitley Secondary School Aesthetics Department wants every Whitleyan to enjoy art and be equipped with basic art skills, communicate visually, and through that, be able to connect with society and culture.
-Our art lessons are developed closely in line with MOE art syllabus.
+The Art Unit in the Whitley Secondary School Aesthetics Department aims to enable every Whitleyan to enjoy art and develop fundamental art skills to communicate visually and connect with society and culture.
+The art curriculum is developed in close alignment with the MOE Art Syllabus.

-Students develop observation, drawing and rendering skills, composition techniques, brainstorm, research and processing skills, visual inquiry and art appreciation.
-At the Upper Secondary level, students develop independence and take ownership in art making processes through projects and coursework.
+Students develop observation, drawing, and rendering skills, as well as composition techniques, brainstorming, research and processing skills, visual inquiry, and art appreciation.
+At the Upper Secondary level, students demonstrate greater independence and take ownership of their art-making processes through projects and coursework.

 Music Unit